48 Hours in Oakley

 A thriving town reflects the ideals and principles of the community that lives and works within its borders.
 Its businesses are vibrant and varied, from diverse cuisine to services that cater to the desires of the young and old, and in Oakley’s case, those that enjoy both their inner child and sense of adventure.

-In 1911, Oakley began to grow at a rapid pace with the development of the Baltimore and Ohio Railroad and large industrial complexes such as the Cincinnati Milling Company.
+In 1911, Oakley began to grow at a rapid pace with the new development of the Baltimore and Ohio Railroad and large industrial complexes such as the Cincinnati Milling Company.
 Businesses and residences sprung up around the up-and-coming industrial center.
-Nowadays many of these buildings are home to a variety of unexpected businesses that work in tandem to give Oakley its unique flavor.
+Nowadays many of these buildings house a variety of unexpected businesses that work in tandem to make a visit to Oakley have something for everyone.

 Friday Afternoon:

-Stop into Habits Café at 3036 Madison Road for a quick lunch.
-Creative menu options abound in this comfortable and stylish eatery with a diverse array of burger options for the meat fiend.
-And when we say diverse, we mean it.
-Ever consider an Ostrich burger?
-Vegetarian entrées are available for non-carnivorous companions.
+Stop into Habit’s café at 3036 Madison Road for a quick lunch.
+Creative menu options abound in this comfortable and stylish spot, including an entire page filled with burger options for the burger fiend, complete with an Ostrich burger, as well as two tofu entrées for non-carnivorous companions.
 Hankering for dessert?
-Forget the traditional chocolate cake -- crisp sweet potato fries accompanied by apple butter are a popular favorite.
-The café overlooks Oakley Square and the spiraling 20th Century Theatre, which has been renovated to host everything from concerts to weddings and benefits.
-The marquee proudly announces upcoming events.
+Forget the traditional chocolate cake—crisp sweet potato fries accompanied by apple butter are a popular favorite.
+The café overlooks the Oakley square and the imposing 20th Century theatre, which has been renovated to host everything from concerts to weddings and benefits.
+The marquee proudly announces the upcoming events.

 Continue across and up the street to Significant Books, 3053 Madison Road.
-Dealing in hard-to-find and out-of-print selections, one is sure to find hidden treasures among the endless stacks.
+Dealing in hard to find and out of print selections, spend some time browsing among the old tomes.

 Walk next door into Flaggs USA at 3075 Madison Road.
 Warmer months are approaching, bringing balmy, breezy days to the Cincinnati area.
-This local flag shop has been in business for over 10 years and specializes not only in custom banners and flags for various teams, countries or causes, but a variety of kites to take for a test run at the nearby Oakley Playground or Ault Park, which sits just outside of Oakley's borders.
+This local store that’s been in business for over 10 years specializes not only in custom banners and flags to show spirit for your favorite team or cause, but a variety of kites to take for a test run at the nearby Oakley playground or Ault Park, which sits just outside of Oakley’s borders.

-Behind the storefronts, the Oakley Goodwill, 3080 Markbreit Avenue, resides quietly like a well-kept secret.
-It's here that Oakley's proximity to affluent Hyde Park works to great advantage.
-Let loose your inner bargain hunter and walk out with a designer purse or leather jacket for under $25.
+Behind the storefronts, the Oakley Goodwill quietly resides like a well-kept secret.
+It’s here that Oakley’s proximity to Hyde Park works to a great advantage.
+Let loose your inner bargain hunter and walk out with a designer purse or leather jacket for under $25.00.

 Friday Evening: